-As regular readers of CashBlog.com know, we do some of our own stock market research here.
-We’ve talked in other articles about how trading pullbacks has been a nice, solid way to earn reliable income over the loan haul according to the research we’ve done.
+As regular readers of CashBlog know, we do some of our own stock market research here.
+We’ve talked in other articles about how trading pullbacks might be a solid strategy for earning income using a swing trading approach.

 But we have a fun surprise: there is a way to find and trade turbocharged pullbacks.
 If you can find these setups, then you might be in for a treat because historically they have generated more than twice the amount of profit that pullbacks in general do.

 Before we talk about these turbocharged pullbacks, let’s make sure it’s clear what we mean by pullback.
 We’re talking about buying a stock where the price is driving forcefully upward, and then the price takes a breather and either drifts sideways or falls backward a little bit.